Find your volunteer team

 Who do you need to complete your volunteer line-up?

 By having lots of volunteers with a range of skills, interests and availability, you’ll be able to team up to offer really great guiding to your girls.
-By passing the baton to your volunteers and sharing responsibilities out, everyone will have the chance to spend quality time with the girls.
+If you know you can share responsibilities out, everyone will have the chance to spend quality time with the girls.

 Look at the skills your current volunteers have and identify if there’s anything else you need.
 Here are some you might want to look for in new recruits.